 UCDC Law Program

-*UCDC Director Nicole Lehtman will be on the UC Irvine campus on Tuesday, Feb.
-25, 2014.
+*UCDC Director Nicole Lehtman will be on the UC Irvine campus in Feb.
+2015.
+Watch for notices of the specific date.
 Ms. Lehtman will give a presentation at noon and will be available to meet individually with interested students throughout the day.

 Please contact Robert Medeiros for an appointment at firstname.lastname@example.org.